lcerdeira/OrganicS2/README.md

 ## Project Overview

-This app allows you create an organic food Ads  Shopping Cart
+This app allows you create an organic food Shopping Cart

 * MYSQL with an ORM(sequelize) on an Expressjs server using Nodejs with the MVC model.